Quick and Easy Snack Baggie

 But there’s no need to pre-wash Eco-PUL.

-To start, cut both pieces of fabric 16 x 8.
+To start your quick and easy snack baggie, cut both pieces of fabric 16 x 8.

 Cut one end in a half circle using a plate as your guide.